giannetti/warservicebureau/about.md

 ## Data and Software

-The War Service Bureau digital edition uses the [Jekyll](https://jekyllrb.com/) static site generator with Alex Gil's [Ed theme](https://minicomp.github.io/ed/) for minimal editions.
+The War Service Bureau digital edition uses the [Jekyll](https://jekyllrb.com/) static site generator with the [Ed theme](https://minicomp.github.io/ed/) for minimal editions.

-The TEI-XML encodings of the letters, together with the project schema and various processing stylesheets, can be found at <https://github.com/rutgersdh/wsb-data>.
+The TEI-XML encodings of the letters, together with the project schema and various processing stylesheets, may be found at <https://github.com/rutgersdh/wsb-data>.